nimbly/Syndicate/README.md

 * `Response::ack` - Acknowledge the message (removes the message from the source)
 * `Response::nack` - Do not acknowledge the message (the message will be made availble again for processing after a short time, also known as releasing the message)
-* `Response::deadletter` - Move the message to a separate deadletter location, provided in the `Application` constructor
+* `Response::deadletter` - Move the message to a separate deadletter location, provided in the `Application` constructor.
+If you are using a `LoopConsumerInterface` instance, be sure to include the `DeadletterMiddleware`.

 **NOTE:** If no response value is returned by the handler (eg, `null` or `void`), or the response value is not one of `Response::nack` or `Response::deadletter` it is assumed the message should be `ack`ed.
 Best practice is to be explicit and always return a `Response` enum value.